Coming from Producer-Director Arnold Leibovit, producer of The Puppetoon Movie ~ Volume 1 (2015),

-Puppetoons utilizing thousands of meticulously crafted wooden puppets and Technicolor stop-action photography to create three-dimensional animation the likes of which the world had never seen before.
+Puppetoons.
+His Puppetoons utilized thousands of meticulously crafted wooden puppets and Technicolor stop motion

+photography to create three-dimensional animation, the likes of which the world had never seen before.
 Animated figures

-gracefully twirl, bend, march,

-squash, fly, sing and dance in fabled stories of music and fantasy.
+gracefully twirled, bent, marched, squashed, flew, sang and danced in fabled stories of music and fantasy.

 Philips Broadcast of 1938 figure in action